 Côte d'Ivoire's Court of Accounts should prioritize the following actions to improve public participation in the budget process:

 The OBS examines the role that legislatures and supreme audit institutions (SAIs) play in the budget process and the extent to which they provide oversight; each country is scored on a scale from 0 to 100 based on 18 equally weighted indicators.
 In addition, the survey collects supplementary information on independent fiscal institutions (see Box).

 The legislature and supreme audit institution in Côte d'Ivoire, together, provide limited oversight during the budget process, with a composite oversight score of 41 (out of 100).
 Taken individually, the extent of each institution’s oversight is shown below:

 Côte d'Ivoire's Parliament provides limited oversight during the planning stage of the budget cycle and weak oversight during the implementation stage.
 To improve oversight, the following actions should be prioritized:

-To strengthen independence and improve audit oversight by the Côte d'Ivoire Court of Accounts, the following actions are recommended:
+To strengthen independence and improve audit oversight by Côte d'Ivoire's Court of Accounts, the following actions are recommended:

 The emerging practice of establishing independent fiscal institutions

 Côte d'Ivoire does not have an independent fiscal institution (IFI).
 IFIs are increasingly recognized as valuable independent and nonpartisan information providers to the Executive and/or Parliament during the budget process.